Hunchun incident

+Bodies of the enemy around Khabarovsk station, n.d.

 The Hunchun incident was a reported raid on 2 October 1920 at a Japanese consulate in Manchuria.
 It reportedly resulted in the death of thirteen Japanese.
 The Japanese government used this incident to justify sending thousands of Imperial Japanese troops into Manchuria on 5 October 1920.
 These escalations culminated with the Battle of Qingshanli (21–26 October 1920) between Japan and the Korean Independence Army, where Korean rebels fought Japanese soldiers.

 Background

 For more than a decade prior to Korea's March 1st Movement (1919), nationalist groups of Korean rebels, many of whom were former soldiers in the Korean Army, organized into various pro-independence factions in Manchuria.
 Its strategic location across the Korean border allowed guerilla fighters to launch effective raids on Japanese consular police stations and then to retreat to the Chinese side of the boundary.
 For example, Hong Pomdo, a previous Righteous Army leader)l, created the Korean Independence Army and trained so-called independence fighters in Yanji.
 Additionally, the Northern Route Military Headquarters was established under the leadership of So Il, with Kim Chwajin commanding more than four hundred independence fighters at its officer training school.
 Separately, Yi Tonghwi also trained over 3,000 independence fighters in Hunchun and armed them with weapons provided by the Bolshevik Army.

 Responding to the March 1st Movement's failure to secure independence and arouse international sentiments toward the Koreans' plight under Japanese colonial rule, disaffected Koreans came together on 13 April 1919 in Shanghai to form a republican Korean provisional government in the hope of working together with the independence factions in Manchuria and eventually obtaining freedom from Japan.

 As the momentum behind Korean independence movements in Manchuria increased, the Japanese consular police chief Suematsu Kichiji became increasingly concerned about increasing radical Bolshevism among Koreans.
 To try to suppress those movements, he ordered numerous illegal police raids on suspected radical Jiandao base camps, which were protested by local Chinese leaders.
 It is clear that some of the Korean guerrilla fighters in Manchuria were influenced by leftist ideologies, the major factions primarily supported the Shanghai Provisional Government and were focused on Korean independence and self-determination.

 Angered by the Japanese suppression of the 1 March Movement, Korean independence fighters in Manchuria began increasing their raids against Japanese border posts, killing numerous Japanese guards, and had the eventual goal of advancing into Korea to remove the Japanese.
 During the early summer months of 1920, Korean rebels fought with Japanese troops in 32 battles along the border.
 After one particular Japanese counterattack, Hong Pomdo's forces had surrounded and killed 120 Japanese soldiers and wounded more than 200.